 Yoga can have a variety of benefits for your health, including weight loss if you have that goal, stress reduction, and increased flexibility.
 These can all work together to help you find your bliss on the inside and the outside.
 Here are some of the factors that can help you get better sleep.

-1. Stress Reduction
+1. Stress reduction

-3. Consistency of Routine
+3. Consistency of routine

-4. Reducing Depression and Anxiety
+4. Reducing depression and anxiety

 Studies show that doing yoga on a regular basis can help reduce depression and anxiety, and it doesn’t even need to be intense, break-a-sweat power yoga.
-In fact, even things like meditation and stretching that you can do in bed has the power to help out in the mental health department.
+In fact, even things like meditation and stretching that you can do in bed have the power to help in the mental health department.

-5. Winding Down
+5. Winding down

-There are so many ways that you can improve the quality of your sleep, and having regular yoga practice is one of them.
+There are many ways that you can improve the quality of your sleep, and a regular yoga practice is one of them.
 Whether you go all-out with your mornings or get into some restorative poses before you wind down for the night, yoga can help you find the calm you’re looking for.